Aviation Transport

 Indeed many projections (including CAPA) predict baselines of near doubling of GHG emissions in Europe by 2050 without intervention.

-As part of this package, the ReFuelEU Aviation regulation aims to boost the supply and demand for sustainable aviation fuels (SAF) in the EU, in order to reduce aviation’s environmental footprint and enable it to help achieve the EU’s climate targets.
+As part of this package, the ReFuelEU Aviation regulation will boost the supply and demand for sustainable aviation fuels (SAF) in the EU, help reduce aviation’s environmental footprint and guide its contribution towards the EU’s climate targets.

-• Safety is a given, and as such, conversion processes and the resulting sustainable aircraft fuel must be approved for use by the relevant standardisation body.
+• Safety being a given, conversion processes and the resulting sustainable aircraft fuel must be approved for use by the relevant standardisation body.

 • Sustainable Feedstock Flexibility – Expanding the pool of eligible feedstocks for SAF manufacture to all waste and residues meeting the Renewable Energy Directive criteria, would provide the widest and most competitive options for SAF development to help meet the targets of the aviation sector.